kmalave/E2ELab/GettingStarted/Readme.md

 > Notice that my application name is "WDP Rick Buglio" with a Host Name of "WDP-Lab-Rick-Buglio-Application".
 The Host Name of the application has to be unique in Bluemix.
 Using your first and last name should make it unique.
 If you get an error that the name is not unique add your middle initial, if you have one, or use your Bluemix account email address instead.

 5. **Select** the "Create" button.
 The application creation process will begin.

 <img src="./media/Step4-image-04.png" />

 > You are brought to the application page and see that Bluemix has begun starting the application.
 You will see a starting status with a spinning wheel.
 Wait until you see that the application is a running status.

 6. **Click On** the "IBM Bluemix" menu, to the left of the "Cloud Foundry Apps" menu from the Bluemix toolbar after you see that the application is in a running state.
-This will take you back to your Bluemix dashaboard.
+This will take you back to your Bluemix dashboard.

 <img src="./media/Step4-image-05.png" />